Socialist Revolutionary Party: Before the Russian Revolution

 In late 1908, a Russian Narodnik and amateur spy hunter Vladimir Burtsev suggested that Azef might be a police spy.
 The party's Central Committee was outraged and set up a tribunal to try Burtsev for slander.
 At the trial, Azef was confronted with evidence and was caught lying, therefore he fled and left the party in disarray.
 The party's Central Committee, most of whose members had close ties to Azef, felt obliged to resign.
 Many regional organisations, already weakened by the revolution's defeat in 1907, collapsed or became inactive.
 Savinkov's attempt to rebuild the SRCO failed and it was suspended in 1911.
 Gershuni had defended Azef from exile in Zürich until his death there.
 The Azef scandal contributed to a profound revision of SR tactics that was already underway.
-As a result, it renounced assassinations ("individual terror") as a means of political protest.
+As a result, the party renounced assassinations ("individual terror") as a means of political protest.

 With the start of World War I, the party was divided on the issue of Russia's participation in the war.
 Most SR activists and leaders, particularly those remaining in Russia, chose to support the Tsarist government mobilisation against Germany.
 Together with the like-minded members of the Menshevik Party, they became known as oborontsy ("defensists").
 Many younger defensists living in exile joined the French Army as Russia's closest ally in the war.
 A smaller group, the internationalists, which included Chernov, favoured the pursuit of peace through cooperation with socialist parties in both military blocs.
 This led them to participate in the Zimmerwald and Kienthal conferences with Bolshevik emigres led by Lenin.
 This fact was later used against Chernov and his followers by their right-wing opponents as alleged evidence of their lack of patriotism and Bolshevik sympathies.